 In the old days, cell culture was all about cell growth.
 Now it is more about the induction or maintenance of phenotype.
 Cytocentricity gives you unprecedented control over phenotype.
 First, more critical cell parameters that affect phenotype are offered (O2, CO, NO, etc.).
 Second, comprehensive control of those parameters is inherent.
 Phenotypic response to an environmental cue is sensitive, so finesse is the key.
 Dynamic control provides you with patterning to deliberately induce a change in gene expression.
 Uninterruptible control of all parameters prevents unintended confusions in gene expression to better maintain phenotype.
 Newly recognized fundamental role of O2 in gene expression may impact all cells.
 Nothing does O2 better than our equipment designed for oxygen.

 Cytocentricity, or better attention to cell needs, will decrease experimental variability, decrease your standard deviation, and thus reduce the amount of materials (fewer plates, less media, etc.) and decrease the labor and overhead required to perform the experiment with no compromise in your confidence level!

-Cytocentricity will make your results more consistent.
+Cytocentricity will make your cell research results more consistent.
 Cytocentric™ processing in closed incubated hoods avoids the suboptimal conditions, avoids the need to hurry, decreases human sloppiness, and increases consistency.

-Cytocentricity can reduce contamination risk by large factor.
+Cytocentricity can reduce contamination risk in your cell research by a large factor.